 HUNNICUTT Wines is owned and operated by Justin Hunnicutt Stephens and his wife Seana.
 The winery takes its name from Justin’s grandmother, Nora Hunnicutt.
 After college Justin immediately entered the fast paced world of commercial real estate.
 During a flight back from a business trip it occurred to himself that he was always reading articles about wine making, wine regions and grape varieties; if he was really interested in real estate he admits he would have been reading real estate journals.
 This was an “awakening” if you will, a point in his life where he found himself not following his passion and wishing he was.

 Justin realized this, changed careers and moved back to the Napa Valley and began learning the hands on part of the business at Miner Family Winery.
-Soon thereafter he worked at other notable Napa Valley based wineries gaining additional wine making knowledge including Saddleback Cellars, Venge Vineyards and Seavey Vineyards.
+Soon thereafter he worked at other notable Napa Valley based wineries gaining additional wine making knowledge including as General Manager at Saddleback Cellars, Venge Vineyards and Seavey Vineyards.

 HUNNICUTT Wines purchased a beautiful piece of property (15 acres – mostly hillside) in 2008 on the Silverado Trail about halfway between the towns of Calistoga and St. Helena.
 The prior owner Les Behrens of Behrens Family Winery had already gained valuable permits for building a winery prior to the sale.
 An extensive 18,000 square foot cave was built into the hillside taking 18 months to drill out.
 The winery was functional in time for the harvest in 2011.
 This cave not only houses the HUNNICUTT Wines but also the wines for D.R.
 Stephens Estate.
 There are no vineyards planted on site.

-Their first commercial vintage was from the 2002 vintage.
+Their first commercial vintage was from the 2002 vintage and for the first several vintages production remained under 500 cases of two wines; Cabernet Sauvignon and Zinfandel.
 Their production has grown over the years and as of our latest update to this review is around 3,500 cases annually.
 Since their inaugural vintage, all their wines have been crafted under the management and direction of well-known winemaker, Kirk Venge – one of Justin’s close friends.
 Both Kirk and his father Nils have a long history of making wine in the Napa Valley and both own wineries as well as consults for several premium Napa Valley based brands.
 Seana is also involved having joined the winery in 2010 – relying on her previous experience in advertising to help promote HUNNICUTT.

 And HUNNICUTT is also known among local vintners as being a premium custom crush winery – allowing other wineries to ‘rent’ space within their cave to make their own wines.
 Different somewhat then other wineries that rent out space, HUNNICUTT allows the winemakers for the individual brands to oversee each of their own brands.
 Walking through the cave is like being in a candy shop for premium Napa Valley boutique producers – with wine from some of Napa’s finest under the radar producers crafted here.

-Tastings are always private for visitors, sometimes with Justin (he may stop by if he is on site), and are for serious wine enthusiasts.
+Tastings are always private for visitors, sometimes with Justin (he may stop by if he is on site), and are for serious wine enthusiasts and are hosted in their cozy lounge decorated with old barrel staves, vintage skis, a pair of lacrosse sticks and a road bike.
 The forested property is located in a quieter part of the Napa Valley accessible via a steep driveway leading up from the windy Silverado Trail.
 HUNNICUTT shares the initial part of the driveway with their winery neighbor, Failla Vineyards.

 Sometimes one can hear the wind whistling through the trees – with no vineyards in site one could almost be in the foothills of the Sierra Nevada mountains rather then the Napa Valley.